lmb-embrapa/machado/docs/html/_sources/load_orthomcl.rst.txt

 Remove orthology
 ----------------

-If, by any reason, you need to remove orthology relationships, you should use the command *remove_relationship --filename*. **Every orthologous relations from filename (e.g. 'groups.txt' from OrthoMCL) will be deleted on cascade**.
+If, by any reason, you need to remove orthology relationships, you should use the command *remove_relationship --file*. **Every orthologous relations from file (e.g. 'groups.txt' from OrthoMCL) will be deleted on cascade**.

 .. code-block:: bash